-Average number of days to complete the entire enforcement process for cases not transmitted to the AG.
-(Includes intake and investigation).
+Average number of days to complete the entire enforcement process for cases transmitted to the AG for formal discipline.
+(Includes intake, investigation, and transmittal outcome)

 Average number of days to complete the entire enforcement process for cases transmitted to the AG for formal discipline.
+(Includes intake, investigation, and transmittal outcome)